cortexlabs/cortex/README.md

 ## How it works

-1. **Define your app:** define your app using Python, TensorFlow, and PySpark.
+1. **Define your app:** define your application using Python, TensorFlow, and PySpark.

 2. **`$ cortex deploy`:** deploy end-to-end machine learning pipelines to AWS with one command.